What Is BLESS & Why Is Supreme Collaborating With It?

 2012's BLESS Nº46 "Contemporary Remediation," for instance, ditched the conventional production cycle entirely, instead encouraging clients to send BLESS a "wish list" of dream products exclusive to each retailer.

-Remember that most brands debut a set collection each season that buyers choose from — BLESS' scheme was a purposeful logistics nightmare for the sake of whimsy.
+Remember that most brands debut a set collection each season that buyers choose from — BLESS' scheme was an intentional, whimsical logistics nightmare.

 2022's BLESS Nº74 "Always Stress With BLESS," meanwhile, reunited over 200 BLESS friends, family, previous employees, and interns for a reunion and group walk in Berlin.

-The get-together was photographed and compiled into a book that was celebrated with another group walk in Japan.
+The get-together was photographed and compiled into a book that was released to coincide with another group walk through Japan.

 BLESS has rarely ever, if ever, strayed into commercialism.